bogdanpetrovic04/order-matching-engine/README.md

 Clients connect to the server and send orders.
 The TCP server parses incoming orders and pushes them into a shared thread-safe buffer.
 A separate matching engine thread consumes orders and executes trades.
 Executed trades are logged to CSV and sent back to the clients via the notifier.

-You can refer to the architecture diagram in the repo:
+You can refer to the architecture diagram above.
-`docs/architecture.png` (add the image to that path).

 ## Build Instructions